pschool-in/curriculum/content/science/new topics/human-body-2.md

 # Grade- 2
 ## Human Body - Reading
 ### External body parts
-External organs are the body parts which we can see outside.
-Like eyes, ears, nose, hands, legs, mouth, fingers, shoulders etc.
+External organs are the body parts that we can see outside.
+Like eyes, ears, nose, hands, legs, mouth, fingers, shoulders, etc.

 ### Functions of External Body Parts
-1. Eyes help us to see things, to read , to watch T.V etc.
+1. Eyes help us to see things, to read, to watch T.V, etc.
 2. Ears help us to hear different sounds.
 3. Nose helps us to smell.
 4. Mouth helps us to eat food.
-5. Hands help us to write, to hold things etc.
+5. Hands help us to write, to hold things, etc.
-6. Legs help us to walk , to run, to jump etc.
+6. Legs help us to walk, to run, to jump, etc.
-7. Fingers help us to turn pages, to hold things etc.
+7. Fingers help us to turn pages, to hold things, etc.

 ## Group: Internal vs External
 Classify as internal or external organs